-The REVETEC Engine design consists of two counter-rotating “Trilobate” (three lobed) cams geared together, so both cams contribute to forward motion.
-Two bearings run along the profile of both cams (four bearings in all) and stay in contact with the cams at all times.
-The bearings are mounted on the underside of the two inter-connected pistons, which maintain the desired bearing to Trilobe clearance throughout the stroke.
+The REVETEC Engine design consists of two counter-rotating “Trilobate” cams (1&2) geared together, so both cams contribute to forward motion.
+Two bearings (3&4) run along the profile of both cams (four bearings in all) and stay in contact with the cams at all times.
+The bearings are mounted on the underside of the two inter-connected pistons (5a&5b), which maintain the desired bearing to Trilobe clearance throughout the stroke.

 The two cams rotate and raise the piston with a scissor-like action to the bearings.
-Once at the top of the stroke the air/fuel mixture is fired.
+Before the top of the stroke the air/fuel mixture is fired, just like a conventional engine.
 The expanded gas then forces the bearings down the ramps of the cams spreading them apart ending the stroke.

-The point of maximum mechanical advantage or transfer is around 20-30deg ATDC (when the piston moves approximately 10% of its travel) making the most of the high cylinder pressure.
-This compares to a conventional engine that reaches maximum mechanical advantage around 60-70deg ATDC. (after the piston has moved through just over 40% of its travel, losing approximately half of the cylinder pressure).
+The mechanical advantage or torque lever is increased around 20-80deg ATDC making the most of the high cylinder pressure.
+This compares to a conventional engine that reaches maximum mechanical advantage around 40-90deg ATDC.

 One module can either comprise of two trilobate cams and either two, or four pistons in an “X” configuration.